 Meloidogyne species include over 90 economically significant species; the three main species of Meloidogyne found in the tropics are M. incognita, M. javanica, and M. arenaria, and of these, M. incognita is the most harmful, resulting in yield losses of up to sixteen percent (Kankam et. al., 2019).
 These obligatory endoparasites can infect almost all higher plant species across a broad geographic range and cause significant damage (Favery et al., 2016).
 In this study, the presence of Meloidogyne species and other PPN showed no evidence of root galling or root damage in both rainy and dry seasons, despite the fact that a high significant difference was observed between their population in soils and those of the roots of cowpea (Figure 10).
 This raises the possibility that the local cowpea variety (Iron beans) used for this research might be resistant to these plant parasitic nematodes.
 Effective resistance of hosts to root-knot nematodes is available in cowpea, and have been bred into some cultivars like those reported in the study by Favery et al. (2016) and Kankam et al. (2019).
-Notably, Meloidogyne incognita, the root knot nematode, has grown to be a significant pest of almost all crops, but it is particularly harmful to cowpeas (Youssef et al., 2021), affecting both the quantity and quality of produce.
+Notably, M. incognita, the root knot nematode, has grown to be a significant pest of almost all crops, but it is particularly harmful to cowpeas (Youssef et al., 2021), affecting both the quantity and quality of produce.
 The root knot nematode was found to produce a 69% yield loss (Osipitan et al., 2021), causing root galls, weakening the roots, which leads to yellowing and falling of leaves and consequently caused great economic losses (Metwally et al., 2019).

 CONCLUSION